giovannianguiano1/DH110-F22-Gio/assignment07/README.md

 ## Cognitive Walkthrough
 Find full cogntive walkthrough [here](https://docs.google.com/document/d/1W_imxnNTXYovp_6b4xtr-mG-KPODkJz0KwHYGU4cd-0/edit)

 The cognitive walkthrough went smoothly and thankfully helped me identify some small areas of improvement.
 My two testers were able to successfully complete the given tasks and followed the intended flow of interactions.
-They enjoyed the clear user feedback to them and liked how clean and sleek the interface is.
+They enjoyed the clear user feedback given to them and liked how clean and sleek the interface is.
 Here are some highlights from their constructive notes:

 1. Some boxes look like buttons instead of drop downs, which causes confusion for navigations
 > Proposed Revision: Have the boxes turn into a simple underlining and keep the drop down arrow